Tools for Volunteers

 Keep Your Website Fresh

 Create a vibrant and robust website that shares news and information about your class, club, group and the college.
 Update your website regularly with member profiles, class/club/group news, news from Smith, event announcements or audio and video.
-Many classes use their websites effectively during the year leading up to Reunion, sharing lists of who is registered, plans for the weekend and requests for volunteers.
+Many classes use their websites effectively during the year leading up to Reunion, sharing plans for the weekend and requests for volunteers.

 Whenever appropriate, collect your news in an email message and send it to classmates or club or group members.
 Draw news and information from Smith’s news outlets: